R2Northstar Wiki

 Push new tag which in turn will generate a release.
 Tags are formatted as vN where N is an always increasing integer, i.e. v4, v5, v6, etc.

-Once a new DiscordRPC release has been made, the version number needs to be bumped in the release repo to pull the new release.
+Once a new DiscordRPC release has been made, the version number needs to be bumped in the to pull the new release.